Actual exchange rates (AER)

 Estimated GWS capital resources in excess of the GPCR attributable to the shareholder business, before allowing for the 2023 second cash interim dividend.
 Prescribed capital requirements are set at the level at which the local regulator of a given entity can impose penalties, sanctions or intervention measures.
 The estimated GWS group capital adequacy requirements require that total eligible Group capital resources are not less than the GPCR

-These comprise health and personal accident insurance products, which provide morbidity or sickness benefits and include health, disability, critical illness and accident coverage.
-H&P products are sold both as standalone policies and as riders (see below) that can be attached to life insurance products.
+Health products comprise health and personal accident insurance products, which provide morbidity or sickness benefits and include health, disability, critical illness and accident coverage.
+These typically are annually renewable and would involve diagnosis and treatment from licensed physicians/medical facilities.
+Critical illness products paying lump sum benefits are not in scope.

 Hong Kong Insurance Authority (IA)